-We recorded approximately \$1.1 million of expense related to this incident, which is included in selling, general and administrative expenses, during the third quarter of 2021.
-The expense is primarily related to third-party service providers, including security professionals as well as legal and response teams.
+We recorded approximately \$1.1 million of expense related to this incident, which was included in selling, general and administrative expenses, during the third quarter of 2021.
+The expense was primarily related to third-party service providers, including security professionals as well as legal and response teams.
 We may make additional investments in the future to further strengthen our cybersecurity.
 We filed an insurance claim during the fourth quarter of 2021 related to the incident.
-Disputes over the extent of insurance coverage for claims are not uncommon, and there is a time lag between the initial incurrence of costs and the receipt of any insurance proceeds.
-There is no guarantee that we will be fully reimbursed for all expenses incurred.
-As of December 31, 2021, we have received a reimbursement of approximately \$0.4 million, and in January 2022, we received an additional reimbursement of approximately \$0.2 million.
-Reimbursement discussions with our insurance carrier are ongoing.
+As of March 31, 2022, we have signed a final settlement agreement with our insurer resulting in total reimbursement of approximately \$0.6 million, which included \$0.4 million received during the quarter ended December 31, 2021 and \$0.2 million received during the quarter ended March 31, 2022.
+No portion of the reimbursement remains outstanding as of March 31, 2022.